The Archives Unleashed Cloud is an open-source cloud-based analysis tool that helps researchers and scholars conduct web archive analysis.

 You will not need to sign up for a Cloud account.
 Instead, the Cloud will use either a Twitter or GitHub account to authenticate your login.
-For those who have multiple Twitter or GitHub accounts, feel free to use whichever suits your research purposes best.
 The Cloud only uses these accounts to authenticate who you are, we do not have any additional access to your Twitter or GitHub account!

 The following two screenshots show you how to log in.
 Click on the logo of the service you want to use to authenticate (the bird for Twitter or the Octocat for GitHub).
 After you authenticate, you should be brought to the main page.

 If you've been successful at authenticating your login, you will see a blank collections page (as below).

 The left hand panel displays two sets of credentials: 1) AU Cloud account and 2) Archive-It account.
 Both will be blank when you first log in.

 You will also notice that the main collections space at right is empty.
 That's because before you have provided your Archive-It credentials, there are no collections to show.
 Let's walk through setting up your account.

 Click Enter Credentials in the left hand panel (highlighted in the screenshot below).